austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 In the scope of this guide, the key reasons to move from Discord to Matrix are:

-* **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned (just check your settings).
+* **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned (see your settings).
 * **Excessive tracking that cannot be opted-out**, such as the [science endpoint](https://luna.gitlab.io/discord-unofficial-docs/science.html) and the process logger (for activity status).
 * **Hostile stance against unofficial clients or client modifications**, thus preventing users from opting out of certain annoyances or tracking.
 * **Arbitrary phone number requirements**.
-* Discord has made **decisions against the users' best interests**, with the most recent ones being
+* Discord has made **decisions against the users' best interests**, with the most recent ones being:
-  * Biased consultations and unilateral proposal of [cryptocurrency integrations](https://www.reddit.com/r/discordapp/comments/qpmhs5/discord_developers_please_do_not_support_nfts/) (which were only dropped after massive backlash), and
+  * Biased consultations and unilateral proposal of [cryptocurrency integrations](https://www.reddit.com/r/discordapp/comments/qpmhs5/discord_developers_please_do_not_support_nfts/) (which were only dropped after massive backlash); and
   * Mandatory rollout of slash commands, as well as KYC requirements, for running bots (which were *not* dropped despite [backlash](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1)).
 * **Closed source**, thus cannot be independently inspected.
-* **Lack of control for private data** as Discord is centralized.
-See [here](../matrix-vs-al).
+* **Lack of control for private data and no guarantee on reliability**, as Discord is centralized, not federated.
+See [here](../matrix-vs-al/#centralized-platforms).

 [Matrix addresses all of the above](../#why-matrix).

+### Special Note

+Matrix uses free software for its server and client softwares.

+* Those who are using or are planning to use Discord's "Student Hub" feature should urge your institution's IT department or your student union to set up a Matrix homeserver, which allows greater flexibility for communication, while ensuring your privacy and agency are respected.
+[Germans are already using it.](https://doc.matrix.tu-dresden.de/en/why/)
+* Open source communities should be aware that [using Discord is antithetical and discriminatory](https://drewdevault.com/2021/12/28/Dont-use-Discord-for-FOSS.html).

 ## Terminologies